 Skip to Content

-Dismissive Avoidant Attachment: 5 Signs, Causes & Characteristics
+5 Signs of Dismissive Avoidant Attachment, Causes & Characteristics

 What is dismissive avoidant attachment

 A dismissive avoidant attachment style in adulthood is one of the insecure attachment styles characterized by the lack of desire for emotional connection with others.
-While they distrust others, they have high self-esteem and see themselves in a positive light.
+While they distrust others, they have high self-esteem and see themselves positively.

 Attachment theory & attachment styles